mikeizbicki/ucr-cs100/textbook/C++/C++11features/README.md

 `for ( for-range-declaration : braced-init-list ) loop-statement`

 In both forms, the for-range-declaration consists of a declaration of a variable of the same data type or of a reference of the same data type as the data type of each element in the range-expression (and can also be specified as `const` if desired).
-For example, if the for statement involves iterating through a vector of `int`s, then, if each element of the vector is to be read but not changed, the for-range-declaration could be a declaration of a variable of type int, such as `int elem`, or of a constant reference of type int, such as `const int &elem`
+For example, if the for statement involves iterating through a vector of `int`s, then, if each element of the vector is to be read but not changed, the for-range-declaration could be a declaration of a variable of type `int`, such as `int elem`, or of a constant reference of type `int`, such as `const int &elem`
-In this same example, if the purpose of the for statement is to manipulate the data of the int elements, the for-range-declaration would be declared as a reference to an int, such as `int& elem`.
+In this same example, if the purpose of the `for` statement is to manipulate the data of the `int` elements, the for-range-declaration would be declared as a reference to an `int`, such as `int& elem`.
 If providing an explicit list of elements to index consecutively, use the second form of the range-for statement by providing the explicit list in curly brackets, much like the syntax for initialized lists.
 An example of a for-range statement with a braced-init-list: